Self-extracting archive: Advantages

 As long as the underlying compression algorithm and format allow it, self-extracting archives can also be encrypted for security.
-It is important to note, however, that in many cases, the file and directory names are not included in the encryption and can be viewed by anyone without a key or password.
+In many cases, the file and directory names are not included in the encryption and can be viewed by anyone without a key or password.
 If a person can guess part of the contents of the files from their names or context alone, an attacker may be able to break the encryption on the entire archive with a short amount of computing power and time.